saucelabs/sauce-docs/docs/api-testing/use-cases/auth-token.md

 - An existing API Testing Project.
 For details on how to create one, see [API Testing Quickstart](/api-testing/quickstart/).

-Now, we'll show how to make the authentication call, save the returned token in a variable and use it to make subsequent calls.

 ### Step 1: Make the authorization call